radix/synchronous-deferred/README.md

 #SynchronousDeferred

-## Deprecated.
+## Abandoned

 This code has never been used in production, and doesn't really approach the problem properly.

-I strongly recommend checking out Effect, at https://github.com/radix/effect or https://pypi.python.org/pypi/effect/ instead.
+I strongly recommend checking out Effect, at https://github.com/python-effect/effect or https://pypi.python.org/pypi/effect/ instead.

 ## About